Insulated Food Carriers

 How We Tested

 Insulated food carriers are designed to keep casseroles hot en route to a potluck, picnic, or holiday dinner.
-Since our previously winning carrier was redesigned, we tested its replacement, plus four others (priced from $27 to $40) designed to carry 13 by 9-inch baking dishes.
+Since our previously winning carrier was redesigned, we tested its replacement, plus four others (priced from roughly $25 to about $40) designed to carry 13 by 9-inch baking dishes.
 We evaluated their heat retention and stain resistance.
 We also tested their design and sturdiness by walking around the block and driving over 5 miles of bumpy roads with them.

 One carrier was too big—our lasagna dish shifted inside—but two contenders, including our winner, offered a snug fit; plus, they expanded to include extra dishes.